 Benji Portwin is the head of product at health software company accuRx.
 He cut his teeth as a modern product manager working at some of the most exciting digital companies around, including Spotify and Monzo.
 He also spent time advising the UK government on digital technology as part of the cabinet office technology transformation.

-Benji Portwin is perhaps best known as an agile coach and product management expert.
-He has worked for several of the most innovative and exciting startups and digital services and has advised and coached a diverse range of organizations, helping them generate company-wide change and agile transformation.
+Benji Portwin is best known for his experience as an Agile coach and Product management expert.
+He has worked for a range of innovative and exciting startups and digital services and has advised and coached a diverse range of organizations, helping them embed collaborative design thinking to build better products.
+He’s keen to share everything he has learned on his journey into product, writing regular blog posts focused on a range of topics, with “13 things I learnt moving from Agile Coaching into Product Management” gaining the most traction.

-The foundation of Benji’s approach is that the best teams are built on trust.
-Agile coaches can use a variety of different tools, tricks, and techniques to manage their teams, but the most important thing is that everyone has confidence in their teammates’ ability to get the job done and to support each other when necessary.
+The foundation of Benji’s approach is that the best teams are built on trust, and awesome teams build the best products.
+Servant leaders use a variety of different tools, tricks, and techniques to manage their teams, but the most important thing is that everyone has confidence in their teammates’ ability to get the job done and to support each other when necessary.

 Benji writes a Medium blog at https://medium.com/@benjiportwin.
-It’s an excellent mix of practical advice for agile teams, coaching recommendations, and some great writing about his own personal experiences working with teams like Spotify, Monzo, and the UK government.
+It’s an excellent mix of practical advice on coaching teams, building products, and some great writing about his own personal experiences working with teams like Spotify, Monzo, and the UK government.

 He’s also an active social media user and posts (semi) regularly on Twitter (@benjiportwin).